webbycrown/kiaweds-statamic-theme/content/collections/our_services/affordable-decoration.md

     content:
       -
         type: text
-        text: 'We believe in making your celebration magical — not stressful.
-Let our team of creative decorators bring your event to life with unique, stylish, and affordable décor solutions tailored just for you.'
+        text: 'We believe in making your celebration magical not stressful.
+Let our team of creative decorators bring your event to life with unique, stylish, and affordable decor solutions tailored just for you.'
 socials:
   -
     id: mc4d1ub9